monisha8878/monisha8878/README.md

 Here are some of my projects and repositories-

 -  [C++ Fundamentals](https://github.com/monisha8878/Projects-CPP.git): Beginner-friendly codebase covering everything from variables to OOP.

 -  [Project- Version Control System](https://github.com/monisha8878/Project-Version-Control-System-.git): A project in which I tried to make a model of a version control system from scratch.
 I used fundamental data structures like map, heap, trees to create this.

 -  [Project- Social Network](https://github.com/monisha8878/Social-Network-.git) : A command-line based social network model that supports user creation, post management, friend connections, friend suggestions, and degree-of-separation queries.
 I have implemented this using graphs to represent the social network and AVL trees to efficiently manage user posts, focusing on data structures and algorithmic design.

--[My portfolio] (https://github.com/monisha8878/My-Portfolio.git) : My personal portfolio website where I share my projects, interests, and journey in tech.
+- [My portfolio](https://github.com/monisha8878/My-Portfolio.git) : My personal portfolio website where I share my projects, interests, and journey in tech.
 Built with HTML and CSS and continuously evolving as I learn frontend development.
 [Live site](https://monisha8878.github.io/My-Portfolio/) : Check out the website here!

 - [Degree Planner](https://github.com/monisha8878/Degree-Planner.git) :  Currently working on the backend of this project.
 Handles course structures, constraints, and planning logic behind the scenes.